Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 - Installer customizations changes:
   - Management Network changes possibly for routing, but new ACLs may be necessary.
-  - NCNs will require specific site routes to prioritize selected pathing over the system default (CAN).
+  - NCNs will require specific site routes to prioritize selected path over the system default (CAN).
 - Dependent on CHN and CMN work.

 <a name="422-when-configuration-occurs"></a>